 Stepping On Workshop

-Newman Regional Health conducts the Stepping On fall prevention program twice each year.
+Newman Regional Health conducts the Stepping On fall prevention program several times each year.

 The aim of the program is to reduce falls, increase confidence and give people the tools to remain active, safe and independent within their community.

-Stepping On features a unique, research-based, and a proven guide to improve overall health, well-being, and physical strength while creating new social connections and companionship.
+Stepping On features a unique, research-based, and proven guide to improving overall health, well-being, and physical strength while creating new social connections and companionship.

 The program has a range of guest speakers including occupational therapists, physiotherapists, dietitians, pharmacists, transport, and safety presenters.

-Stepping On meetings are every Thursday from 1:00pm to 3:00pm for 7 consecutive weeks.
+Stepping On meetings are held for 7 consecutive weeks.

 Session 1: Introduction